Dr. Alo's Dietary Guidelines Correcting The 2026 USDA Guidelines

 Part IV — Cardiovascular Prevention & Advanced Testing

-ApoB: ApoB reflects the number of atherogenic particles; discordance with LDL-C is nor very common.
-You can use either if you don't have apoB.
+ApoB: ApoB reflects the number of atherogenic particles; discordance with LDL-C is not very common.
+You can use either one if you don't have apoB.
+ApoB measures total atherogenic particles in your blood stream.

 Educational targets (individualize clinically):

-Lipoprotein(a) [Lp(a)]: Test once in adulthood.
+Lipoprotein(a) [Lp(a)]: Test once in adulthood at about age 18.
 If elevated, lower all other modifiable risks aggressively (ApoB, blood pressure, smoking).
+Your LDL or apoB goal in this case would be < 40 mg/dL.

 CAC vs. soft plaque: CAC detects calcified plaque; CAC=0 lowers near-term risk but does not guarantee absence of early atherosclerosis.
 Treat based on lifetime exposure, not calcium score alone.
 Calcium is a late stage finding and we can avoid ASCVD if we suppress LDL/apoB for decades starting at a young age.